superfly/docs/flyctl/cmd/flyctl_platform_regions.md

-View a list of regions where Fly has edges and/or datacenters.
+View a list of regions where Fly has edges and/or datacenters

 ## Usage
 ~~~
 flyctl platform regions [flags]
 ~~~